Featured Hike: Redwood Loop Trail

 Redwood Loop Trail

-You can marvel at these breathtaking (and breath-giving) specimens of the world’s tallest trees this short easy hike that is perfect for the whole family.
+You can marvel at these breathtaking, and breath-giving, specimens of the world’s tallest trees on this short, easy hike that is perfect for the whole family.
 To start your hike, visit Big Basin Redwoods State Park.
-The Redwood Loop Trail begins from the main parking lot near Park Headquarters.
-The Mother of the Forest is Big Basin’s tallest tree measuring 329 feet in height.
-The Father of the Forest and the Santa Clara Tree are the park’s two widest trees—the Santa Clara Tree measures 17 feet in diameter!
-Located on North Escape Road just a short meander from the Redwood Loop Trail and across from park headquarters is another inspiring tree—the magnificent Statue of Responsibility.
-This tree is a 255-foot high living “statue” that serves to remind visitors of the link between liberty and responsibility.
-It was named in 1989 as a result of a passionate campaign led by Billy Prior Bates, a Women’s Army Corps veteran of World War II and long-time Sempervirens Fund supporter.
+The Redwood Loop Trail begins from the main parking lot in the former park headquarters area.
+The Mother of the Forest is Big Basin’s tallest tree, measuring 258 feet in height.
+The Father of the Forest and the Santa Clara Tree are the park’s two widest trees; the Santa Clara Tree measures 17 feet in diameter.
+Located on North Escape Road, just a short meander from the Redwood Loop Trail and across from the former park headquarters area, is another inspiring tree: the magnificent Statue of Responsibility.
+This 255-foot-high living “statue” serves as a reminder of the link between liberty and responsibility.
+It was named in 1989 as the result of a passionate campaign led by Billy Prior Bates, a Women’s Army Corps veteran of World War II and a longtime Sempervirens Fund supporter.

 Plan Your Hike